List of Shaman King characters: Team Moon

 A gigantic football player and one of Hao's toughest followers, his spirits are the twenty-one members of his football team called The Big Guys (ビッグガイズ, Biggu Gaizu) who died in a terrible accident caused by one of Bill's scorned fans.
-He follows Hao because Hao healed his injuries and gave a reason to live after his accident, though Bill expresses discomfort at the idea of killing ordinary humans.
+He follows Hao as one of the 12 Apostles because Hao healed his injuries and gave a reason to live after his accident, though Bill expresses discomfort at the idea of killing ordinary humans.
 While he is killed during Peyote's betrayal, he is later resurrected.
 Along with Zang-Ching, he helped Ren build an electronics manufacturing company and eventually becomes one of Tao Men's bodyguards.
 In the 2001 anime, he dies shortly after joining in the final battle between Hao's allies and Yoh's friends, for his body could not survive his own recently increased power.

 Team Flower

 Team Flower (チーム「花組」, Chīmu "Hana-gumi") is an all-female faction of Hao's followers who all suffered being mistaken for witches.
 After being killed by Peyote and saved by Anna before Hao could feed them to the Spirit of Fire, Team Flower's members are revived and work at the Funbari Onsen alongside Tamao.